kdnye/TOOLS/README.md

    pip install -r requirements.txt
    ```

-   This pulls in `qrcode[pil]` (version 7.4 or newer) for QR generation.
-If
+   This pulls in `qrcode[pil]` (version 7.4 or newer) and Pillow for QR/label
-   reproducibility is critical for your workflow, feel free to pin an exact version in
+   generation.
+If reproducibility is critical for your workflow, feel free to pin an
-   `requirements.txt`.
+   exact version in `requirements.txt`.

 3. Tweak the script constants for your current task and run the script with Python 3.9+
    (Windows required for `mass_print.py`).